Kathy-Phan/stardew-fair-calculator/README.md

 FIX:
 [x]fix minerals category
-* add images to items
+[x] add images to items
-    * fix gap in artisan goods image + name
+[x] fix gap in artisan goods image + name
-* add alert/note for professions that do not have items
+[x] add alert/note for professions that do not have items [x] fix unique categories - goes to 7/6
-* unique categories go beyond 6/6 -> 7/6, need to fix

-* add a copyright statement at the bottom of page - e.g. all image rights to stardew
+[x] add a copyright statement at the bottom of page - e.g. all image rights to stardew [ ] add professions in cart

-* search bar
-    * add points to each item when searching for an item
+[ ] add none image

-* sort ascending/descending points for each star
+[ ] sort ascending/descending points for each star